 If you are arriving after the UK has left the EU on January 1st 2021, you will require a visa to study in the UK, LCCM will not be able to sponsor you for a student visa.
 To find out more information, please visit the following page: apply to the EU Settlement Scheme.

 University for the Creative Arts

 The BMus (Hons) Commercial Music Technology focuses on the creation, development and delivery of commercial audio.
 As audio creators we are reliant on technologies which afford us many creative careers.
-The course encourages you to research and explore these technologies and their contextual practice, understanding their history and relevance to future associated industries.
-Areas of study include advanced recording in both analogue and digital landscapes, mixing, mastering techniques and spatial audio experiences for emerging technologies.
+The course encourages you to explore these technologies and their contextual practice, understanding their history and relevance to future associated industries.
+Areas of study include basic to advanced recording, mixing, mastering techniques in both analogue and digital landscapes and spatial audio experiences for emerging technologies.
 Modules are designed to integrate skills, knowledge and understanding of commercial music industries and their future development.

 What will you learn?

 You will gain an in depth understanding of music and audio creation as well as its consumption by society.
 From audio conception, creation, capture, its manipulation and final delivery to the consumer, you’ll learn and explore audio synthesis, digital and analogue recording practices, advanced microphone and mixing techniques, audio mastering and composition for media platforms.
 Students will gain valuable insight from industry professionals on how to thrive in today’s industry landscapes.
 The course encourages collaboration and cross pollination with other pathways giving each student the opportunity to work alongside peers from other specialist areas of study.

 This course is aimed at aspiring music producers and audio engineers looking to develop industry skills and in-depth research in contemporary practices within the music and audio industry.